By Lane Wagner

 In 2019 American congressman Brad Sherman called for congress to pass legislation that would make Bitcoin and cryptocurrency purchases illegal.

 It is Never Over

 We thought the crypto wars had ended in 2005, with Part I of the Electronic Communications Act 2000 being removed, and open source encryption widely available for public use.
 It is clear however that there are still those in power that would have the government be able to control and censor all financial transactions and communications online.

 Stay safe online, and keep your liberties in mind.
-Liberty and freedom are not granted by government, they are simple human rights that should be protected at all costs.
+The government does not grant you liberty and freedom.
+They are simple human rights that we should protect at all costs.